 Rote memorization is one of the oldest and most effective learning methodologies of all.
 However, it’s also one of the least appealing and is regularly inflicted on an unwilling audience in a passive, transmissive, classroom environment.
 Fortunately, over the past several Millennia and in particular over the past decade, technology has progressed to the point where the practice now resembles an enticing form of training that is actually fun to do.

-What is rote memorization?
+What is rote learning?

 Rote learning is the practice of learning through constant repetition.
 It’s the educational equivalent of force feeding a learner’s brain in order to embed knowledge.
 It’s also known as learning parrot-fashion.
 When the same information is repeated constantly, eventually it passes into long-term memory.
 Different learners are more adept at rote memorization than others which means that those who are less able to retain knowledge must suffer through many extra revisions.
 This unpleasant process is countered through the use of spaced repetition.

-Why is rote memorization important?
+Why is rote learning important?

 Memorization is particularly important when knowledge needs to be drawn upon in various different real-world situations, whether they are in the workplace or in one’s personal life.
 Memorization can be more difficult for some, meaning that an appropriate technique must be established for optimal memorization.